kamilakamilkami/ads_assignment_2/README.md

-# ads_assignment_2
+# Algorithms and Data Structures Assignment 2

 # 1.Main
-This Main class demonstrates the usage of the MyArrayList class,specifically adding elements to the list, removing elements, and retrieving elements by index.
+Main class demonstrates the usage of the MyArrayList class,specifically adding elements to the list, removing elements, and retrieving elements by index.

+# 2.Lists:
+# • MyList:This is the MyList interface, which defines a contract for classes that represent lists of elements.